-100 Waggoner v.
+&lt;sup>115 Waggoner v.
 City of Garland Tex., 987 F.2d 1160, 1165 (5th Cir.
 1993).
 See also Cotran v.
 Rollins Hudig Hall International, Inc., 17 Cal.
 4th 93 (1998); Morrow v.
-Wal-MartStores, Inc., 152 F.3d 559 (7th Cir.
+Wal-Mart Stores, Inc., 152 F.3d 559 (7th Cir.
 1998).

-the courts have generally been reluctant to impose Title VII liability on employers who act "prophylactically" to stem harassing conditions before they begin.
-This is illustrated by $Gary v.
-Long^{102}$ where the D.C.
+Transportation, 116 the "prompt and remedial action" taken by the state employer in barring further workplace contacts between the allegedly harassing co-worker and the complainant was held to prevent recovery on a hostile environment claim.
+In addition, the courts have generally been reluctant to impose Title VII liability on employers who act "prophylactically" to stem harassing conditions before they begin.
+This is illustrated by Gary v.
+Long 117 where the D.C.
 Circuit dismissed a hostile environment lawsuit against the Washington Metropolitan Area Transit Authority (WMATA) as the result of repeated verbal and physical harassment, and eventual rape, of a female employee by a supervisor.
 Claims of quid pro quo harassment were rejected due to lack of economic detriment.
 Moreover, WMATA escaped liability on the hostile environment claim because it had an "active and firm" policy against the sexual harassment which it publicized through staff notices, seminars, and EEO counselors, and because it maintained detailed grievance procedures for reporting acts of discrimination.